supakeen/bootc-image-builder/README.md

 ### `additional-args` (optional)

-Additional arguments to pass to the `bootc-image-builder` tool.
-This can be used to enable experimental features or to pass additional arguments to the `bootc-image-builder` tool.
+Additional arguments to pass to Bootc Image Builder.
+This can be used to enable experimental features or to pass additional arguments not natively supported by this action.

 ### `chown` (optional)